A recent study found that up to 78% of German language learners think past tenses are some of the most difficult parts of German grammar.

 It’s important to note that the three past tense forms are actually used differently in different contexts.
 Understanding the nuances of past tense usage will get you even closer to the level of a native speaker.

 For example, spoken and written German tend to use different past tenses.
+For example, if you are reading a book in German, which you should, you will encounter Präteritum.
 The level of formality may also change the tense used.
 And past tense usage can even vary across the different German-speaking regions!

 Past Tense in Spoken vs. Written German